University of Idaho

 Open Until Filled:

-This position is open until filled.
-First consideration will be provided to applications received by November 3, 2018.
+This position is open until a suitable applicant pool has been identified.
+First consideration will be provided to applications received by December 2, 2018.

 To apply, please visit: jobs.uidaho.edu